Nicocchi/Yazawa-Nico-C-Sharp/README.md

 ```
 dotnet publish --configuration release
 ```
-and then you can run it by in the project's release directory
+and then you can run it by in the project's release/publish directory

 ```
-dotnet run
+dotnet Yazawa-Nico.dll
 ```

 Now you can edit the config.json file and run the bot locally